Meet your 2019 Alberta NDP candidates:

 Jon Carson was first elected on May 5th, 2015 as the MLA for Edmonton-Meadowlark.
 He is currently a member on the Legislature's Standing Committee on Alberta's Economic Future, the Standing Committee on Public Accounts, and the Standing Committee on Privileges and Elections, Standing Orders and Printing.

 Before being elected Jon was employed as an electrician.
 Jon obtained a diploma in radio and television broadcasting at the Northern Alberta Institute of Technology, where he later returned to undertake an electrical apprenticeship.

 Jon is proud to call Edmonton home.

-Joe Ceci was first elected on May 5th, 2015 as the MLA for Calgary-Fort.
+Joe Ceci was first elected as MLA on May 5th, 2015.
 He became President of the Treasury Board and Minister of Finance on May 24th, 2015.

 Before being elected to the Legislature, Joe worked as a public policy manager with a community-based charitable organization in Calgary.
 Prior to that, he served as a City of Calgary Alderman for 15 years.
 Before his time on the city council, Joe worked as a community social worker.